-Since 1 January 2018, certain income generated in Germany (particularly income from dividends, rent and gains from the sale of property) has been taxed at fund level.
+From 1 January 2018, certain income generated in Germany (in particular income from dividends, rent and gains from the sale of property) will have to be taxed at fund level.
 Exemptions to this fund-level taxation are only possible if the fund units are held by certain tax-privileged investors or held under old-age provision or basic pension agreements (Riester/Rürup pension plans).

-In particular, since 2018, investors have not been exempt from paying tax on gains from the sale of shares, and it has not been possible to deduct withholding taxes levied on income earned by the fund at investor level.
+In particular, from 2018, investors will not be exempt from paying tax on gains from the sale of shares, and withholding taxes levied on income earned by the Fund will not be deducted at investor level.